Revisit the Jazz Age

 Swing Dance at the Montauk Club

-The Juliet Varnedoe Sextet was invited for a six run series residency at the historic Montauk Club in Park Slope Brooklyn.
+The Juliet Varnedoe Sextet played a six run series residency at the historic Montauk Club in Park Slope Brooklyn.
 Built in 1894, this beautiful setting was the prefect environment for swing dancers to come dance on a traditional wooden ballroom floor.
 This series further established the style and sound of her band.
-Recordings coming soon!